ActualIA/prd/template/6-non_functional_requirements.md

 *Which privacy features do you need from the phone?*

 Authentication is handled in two ways, either via the Google SSO or the Anonymous Sign-In function provided by Supabase.
-In both cases, the amount of information we store is minimal (just the user email, in the case of a Google account), and it is kept by our Supabase instance.
+In both cases, the amount of information we store is minimal (just the user email, display name and profile picture link, in the case of a Google account), and it is kept by our Supabase instance.

-We also require multiple authorization from the user to access their device's hardware, notably:
+We also require multiple authorizations from the user to access their device's hardware, notably:
  - *Camera access*, for OCR article context inspection;
- - *Storage access*, in order to write the fetched articles, transcripts and audios to cache in the device's storage;
+ - *Storage access*, in order to write the generated contexts, transcripts and audios to cache in the device's storage;

 ## Adoptions, Scalability and Availability